PlayFab/thundernetes/docs/prerequisites.md

 # Prerequisites

-## thundernetes foundational knowledge. 💖
+## Thundernetes foundational knowledge. 💖

 Here you will find resources that will fill the knowledge gaps when working with technologies within thundernetes.